7enTropy7/Terry_Rex/README.md

 A genetically evolved dinosaur that is scared of Cactus!
 Made the game first using Pygame and then implemented NeuroEvolution of Augmenting Topologies (NEAT) Algorithm for the AI.

+This algorithm is so powerful that it learns the optimal policy to dodge cactus in under a minute.

+The AI can move left, right or jump.

 Initial phase of training:

 ![GIF-191101_110546](https://user-images.githubusercontent.com/36446402/68004799-d62cce80-fc98-11e9-8b07-3f2368748ccc.gif)